Sub-Module 1.5: Custom Security Configurations

 Stop the Caddy SSL server now that we’ve finished testing.

-podman stop caddy-ssl && podman rm caddy-ssl
+podman stop caddy-ssl

 Baselines for special use cases

 In addition to the default and builder variants already discussed, we also have variants designed around specific security profiles.
-One example is the fips variant, aimed at satifying the needs of a containerized application that must meet the Federal Information Processing Standards (FIPS) 140-3 standard for security and interoperability.
+One example is the fips variant, aimed at satisfying the needs of a containerized application that must meet the Federal Information Processing Standards (FIPS) 140-3 standard for security and interoperability.

 The fips variant changes the algorithms available in the container and also uses the validated FIPS provider delivered in RHEL.
 Note that while the algorithms are always enforced, the underlying host or cluster must also be operating in a FIPS mode to ensure full compliance.
-Like the default, a -builder variant exists to support multi-stage and other build patternss.
+Like the default, a -builder variant exists to support multi-stage and other build patterns.

 Step 7: Check FIPS mode on host